 Cardiovascular Computational Mechanics Research

-Mechanical forces play a significant role in biological systems and processes.
-For example, shear forces from blood flow affect attachment and peeling of cells and micro-bubbles (used as contrast agents for ultrasound imaging), hemodynamic forces regulate cardiovascular remodeling and heart development and affect thrombus growth, and surface tension forces determine the spread and transport of pulmonary surfactant inside the lungs.
+Mechanical forces play a significant role in biology.
+For example, blood flow forces regulate cardiovascular remodeling and heart development and affect thrombus growth, and surface tension forces determine the spread and transport of pulmonary surfactant inside the lungs.

-Read more about our research projects by expanding the sections below.
+Read more about our research projects by expaning the sections below.

 Rugonyi Lab research news